Nayoh9/marvel-backend/README.md

 Before you go, please ensure you get yourself an API key at https://lereacteur-marvel-api.netlify.app/documentation.

-For all the request, API adress is : https://lereacteur-marvel-api.herokuapp.com
+For all requests, the API address is: https://lereacteur-marvel-api.herokuapp.com

 ## Characters